dennisdoomen/CSharpGuidelines/Guidelines/1100_MemberDesignGuidelines.md

 Having properties that cannot be used at the same time typically signals a type that is representing two conflicting concepts.
 Even though those concepts may share some of the behavior and state, they obviously have different rules that do not cooperate.

-This violation is often seen in domain models and introduces all kinds of conditional logic related to those conflicting rules, causing a ripple effect that significantly worsens the maintenance burden.
+This violation is often seen in domain models and introduces all kinds of conditional logic related to those conflicting rules, causing a ripple effect that significantly increases the maintenance burden.

 ### A method or property should do only one thing (AV1115) ![](images/1.png)